 132 Boulevard Saint-Germain

-We stayed with Eurocamp at Maisons-Laffitte on this trip.
+We were guests of Eurocamp to review Maisons-Laffitte campsite on this trip.
 Huge thanks to my friend Hilda for guiding me around her neighbourhood!